arnaudgallou/BIO-Rmodule/README.md

 # BIO-Rmodule
-R module for UiB BIO students
+R module for BIO300A and BIO201 students